cescalara/fancy/README.md

 [![CI](https://github.com/cescalara/fancy/actions/workflows/tests.yml/badge.svg?branch=ta_updates)](https://github.com/cescalara/fancy/actions/workflows/tests.yml)

-`fancy` is a toolbox used for source-UHECR association analyses.
+`fancy` is a toolbox used for source-UHECR association analyses using Bayesian hierarchical modelling.

 The package is tested with Python 3.8/3.9 on the latest MacOS and Ubuntu linux.
 Installation via pip should take care of the dependencies (see below for more info). [`CRPropa3`](https://github.com/CRPropa/CRPropa3) is treated as an optional dependency.